armytag/langs/qathebo/notes.md

 - Nouns before relative clause ("the boy *that* lived")
 - Adjective after noun
 - Demonstrative after noun
+- Closed class of preverbal adverbs (mostly grammartical)
-- Perverbal negative word (clause initial)
+    - Negation word (clause initial)
+    - Habitual/repeated aspect
+- Other adverbs (e.g. manner) occur immediately after verb
 - Symmetric and assymetric negation depending on some other factor (e.g. tense)
 - *Have at least three ways of forming requests/commands, and describe how they differ in use (i.e. which contexts)*
     1. Imperative verb (strong/direct)